 Kitty, Shipley, Stasi, Trudi and presumably all our Thannhauser side first cousins are mtDNA H11 or H11a which goes up the Bavarian Catholic side to Margarette Wittman’s grandmother Veronika Engl.
 Haplogroup H is the most frequent in Europe at about 40% according to the Europedia article on H. The Wikipedia article claims the H11 subclade of H is mainly found in Central Europe.
 According to http://www.genealogywise.com/group/haplogrouph11 this haplogroup, H11, is 48,000 years old.

-Shipley and Dad are Y haplogroup R1b1b2a1a according to 23andme which uses an older version of the Y tree, aka (R-M269, L52+).
+Shipley and Dad, so the MUNSON line, are Y haplogroup R1b1b2a1a according to 23andme which uses an older version of the Y tree, aka (R-M269, L52+).
 Better to use the ISOGG R Haplogroup chart which classifies him and cousins Dick and George as R1b1a2a1a L11/PF6539/S127, L52/PF6541, L151/PF6542, P310/PF6546/S129, P311/PF6545/S128.
 Actually the latest proposal is to use the terminal SNP for naming so then it would be called R1b-P312.
 This goes up the Norwegian side from original immigrant Lauritz Andresen (Monsen) to Lars Monsen to his ancestor Mons Knutson Titland of Hamre parish Hordaland.
 This farm Titland originally belonged to a Scottish noble and this is a Scottish haplogroup so perhaps?
-We just got back results that we are positive for P312 so now we are R-P312 aka R1b1a2a1a2 via current ISOGG R page.

 |R1b1b2a1a defining mutations|